tekknolagi/isdt/lecture-notes/2-vcs.md

 TODO: Example of `git log` to see all our commits.

+TODO: Need to introduce `git diff` somewhere in this section.

 ### Summary
 So what did we learn?
 We learned that Git repositories contain files and commits; the general write-add-commit flow; that all Git objects are stored in